MicrosoftDocs/sdk-api/sdk-api-src/content/iscsidsc/nf-iscsidsc-addiscsisendtargetportala.md

 ### -param Portal

 A pointer to a structure of type <a href="https://msdn.microsoft.com/de78c7ec-c2ce-493a-ad29-2ea10e3d7dff">ISCSI_TARGET_PORTAL</a> that indicates the portal to which SendTargets will be sent for target discovery.

-#### - InitiatorName [in, optional]

-The initiator that the iSCSI initiator service utilizes to transmit <b>SendTargets</b> requests to the specified target portal.
-If <b>null</b>, the iSCSI initiator service will use any initiator that can reach the target portal.

 ## -returns